HightEnd/learngit/readme.txt

-git is a goog vision .
+git is a goog version .
 git is a good free soft.
+Git has a mutable index called stage.